 How do you make ice cream without a machine?
 All you need are a couple of plastic resealable bags and classic ice cream ingredients.
 This recipe from Delish explains how to make ice cream with ice cubes and salt (along with half and half, sugar, and pure vanilla extract).

 Combine the half-and-half, sugar, and vanilla in a small resealable plastic bag, making sure to push out any excess air.
 Then, in a larger resealable bag, combine the ice and salt.
 Place the smaller bag inside the larger bag and shake vigorously until the ice cream has hardened (typically 7-10 minutes).
 Alternatively, you can place the smaller bag of ingredients in a container (i.e. coffee can) with ice and salt and have the kids roll it down hills or toss it around for some added fun!

 The science behind this method is that the salt effectively lowers the temperature at which water freezes.
 So the salt ice will melt even when the temperature is below the normal freezing point of water, resulting in creamy ice cream to be enjoyed with your favorite ice cream toppings.

-This homemade ice cream making method is great for teaching kids about science and allowing them to have a hand in the process, however, it does have its drawbacks.
-Using two plastic bags per batch isn’t exactly eco-friendly - and there is a concern that the bags will rupture, resulting in a messy kitchen or worse, salty ice cream.
-It also requires some trial and error and can take a lot of time, only to result in an end product that is typically more like a soft-serve consistency rather than a hard scoop.
-And, of course, it can be kind of exhausting...
+This homemade ice cream-making method is great for teaching kids about science and allowing them to have a hand in the process, however, it does have its drawbacks.
+Successfully making ice cream using this method requires some trial and error and can take a lot of time.
+Additionally, there is a concern that the bags will rupture, resulting in a messy kitchen or worse, salty ice cream.
+Finally, and not surprisingly, this labor-intensive style of making ice cream can be, well…a bit exhausting.

 Classic Ice Cream